Invariant Jet differentials and Asymptotic Serre duality: Abstract

 \section{Abstract}

-We generalizes the main result of Demailly \cite{D2} for the bundles $E_{k,m}^{GG}(V^*)$ of jet diﬀerentials of order $k$ and weighted degree $m$ to the bundles $E_{k,m}(V^*)$ of the invariant jet diﬀerentials of order $k$ and weighted degree $m$.
+We generalize the main result of Demailly \cite{D2} for the bundles $E_{k,m}^{GG}(V^*)$ of jet differentials of order $k$ and weighted degree $m$ to the bundles $E_{k,m}(V^*)$ of the invariant jet differentials of order $k$ and weighted degree $m$.
+Namely, Theorem 0.5 from \cite{D2} and Theorem 9.3 from \cite{D1} provide a lower bound $\frac{c^k}{k}m^{n+kr-1}$ on the number of the linearly independent holomorphic global sections of $E_{k,m}^{GG} V^* \bigotimes \mathcal{O}(-m \delta A)$ for some ample divisor $A$.
+The group $G_k$ of local reparametrizations of $(\mathbb{C},0)$ acts on the $k$-jets by orbits of dimension $k$, so that there is an automatic lower bound $\frac{c^k}{k} m^{n+kr-1}$ on the number of the linearly independent holomorphic global sections of $E_{k,m}V^* \bigotimes \mathcal{O}(-m \delta A)$.
 We formulate and prove the existence of an asymptotic duality along the fibers of the Green-Griffiths jet bundles over projective manifolds.
+We also prove a Serre duality for asymptotic sections of jet bundles.
+An application is also given for partial application to the Green-Griffiths conjecture.